cf73/fidelis3/content/collections/products/harmony.md

 title: Harmony
 product-categories: turntables
 system_category: source
-quote: 'The Pure Fidelity Harmony brings a beautiful sonic signature to vinyl but with enough transparency to reveal the unique personality of each LP.
+quote: "The Pure Fidelity Harmony brings a beautiful sonic signature to vinyl but with enough transparency to reveal the unique personality of each LP.
 Every record played on the Harmony, from jazz and rock to electronic and classical, is an event.
-I couldn''t not listen'
+I couldn't not listen"
 quote_attribution: Stereophile
 local_only: false
 reivews_set:
   -
+    id: 7NdR2AHu
     excerpt:
       -
         type: paragraph